Professor Sarah Hosking

 Director, Marketing & Fundraising

-Lyndsey holds a Bachelor of Arts (Hons 1), is a graduate of the Australian Institute of Company Directors and is a mentor at Fundraising Institute Australia.
-She has over 15 years’ experience gained across international settings working across a diverse range of not-for-profit organisations in the social welfare, disability, international development and healthcare sectors.
-Prior to joining Cancer Council NSW, Lyndsey led fundraising teams at the Sydney Children’s Hospital Foundation and Children’s Medical Research Institute.
+Naomi holds a Bachelor of Arts (Hons 1) a Diploma in Professional Marketing and is a mentor at Fundraising Institute Australia.
+She has over 15 years’ experience gained across international settings working across a diverse range of not-for-profit and for-profit organisations in publishing, education and the arts sectors.
+Prior to joining Cancer Council NSW, Naomi led marketing teams at Hodder Education part of Hachette UK.